lana-20/appium-architecture/README.md

 Eg, my .click() or .title is not working with the help of Appium, or some element is hidden when I try to tap on it.
 I use UIAutomator2 Driver which directly interacts with Android [OS] native APIs.

 I can also create my own customized "Lana" driver.
-All drivers are modules, which are imlementations od the core Appium [module]. the concept is the same -> start the server, connect the respective driver.
+All drivers are modules, which are implementations of the core Appium [module].
+The concept is the same -> start the server, connect the respective driver.
 In case of Espesso Driver, I can use Espresso Server.
 Eg, I want to create a customized library on top of Appium, such as LanaAppiumDriver for Android and iOS.
 ![image](https://user-images.githubusercontent.com/70295997/205183692-a25ff1cc-fe8a-4f2a-920d-8d9969037b46.png)